First Light And Reionisation Epoch Simulations (FLARES) VI: The colour evolution of galaxies $z=5-15$: Theoretical Background

 \subsection{Reprocessing by dust}

-Finally, we consider the impact of dust, applying a screen model assuming a simple $\lambda^{-1}$ attenuation law.
+Finally, we consider the impact of dust, applying a screen model assuming a simple $\lambda^{-1}$ attenuation law parameterised using the optical depth in the V-band: $\tau_{V}$.
 Because this simple model leaves nebular equivalent widths unchanged, where the colours are dominated by nebular emission (e.g. F444W-F560W at $z=5-10$) the result is only a weak shift to redder colours.
 In the rest-frame UV however, the shift from the fiducial model can be more dramatic, with the colours increasing by $\approx 1$ mag for a model with $\tau_V=1$.

 Together, the results in this section highlight the significant impact of many modelling assumptions on the colour evolution of galaxies in the epoch of reionisation, and demonstrates how colours can be used as a key constraint on these assumptions.